Brandon Lowe: 2020: World Series appearance

-Lowe was named AL Player of the Week by MLB.com after hitting .448 with 4 home runs during the second week of August.
-He finished the season hitting .269/.362/.554 with 14 home runs and 37 RBIs during the shortened 60-game season.
+Lowe was named AL Player of the Week by MLB.com after hitting .448 with four home runs during the second week of August.
+He finished the season hitting .269/.362/.554 with 14 home runs and 37 RBI during the shortened 60-game season.
 Lowe was named team MVP by the Tampa Bay members of the Baseball Writers' Association of America.
 The Rays finished the year with the best record in the American League.
-In the playoffs, Lowe struggled mightily, going 6–56 with one home run through the first game of the World Series.
+In the playoffs, Lowe struggled mightily, going 6-for-56 with one home run through the first game of the World Series.
 Despite his slump, Lowe never batted lower than the third spot in the batting order.
-In-game 2 of the World Series against the Los Angeles Dodgers, Lowe broke out of his slump, hitting two home runs.
+In Game 2 of the World Series against the Los Angeles Dodgers, Lowe broke out of his slump, hitting two home runs.
 His second home run set a record for most home runs by a team in the postseason.
 He became the first Ray and the 6th-second baseman to hit two home runs in a World Series game.

 2021: 39 home run season

 Lowe entered the 2021 season as the Rays’ starting second baseman.
-Lowe was named the AL Player of the Week for the week of May 17–23 after batting .437 with 3 home runs and 7 RBIs.
-On October 2, 2021, Lowe hit 3 home runs against the New York Yankees.
-He finished the season hitting .247/.340/.523 with 39 home runs and 99 RBIs in 149 games, while coming in 10th in American League MVP voting.
+Lowe was named the AL Player of the Week for the week of May 17–23 after batting .437 with three home runs and seven RBI.
+On October 2, 2021, Lowe hit three home runs against the New York Yankees.
+He finished the season hitting .247/.340/.523 with 39 home runs and 99 RBI in 149 games, while coming in 10th in American League MVP voting.

 2022: Injury plagued season

-Lowe began the 2022 season starting off slow, ending the month of April batting .177 with 3 Home Runs and 8 RBI.
-On May 16, Lowe was placed on the 10-day Injured list due to lower back issues.
+Lowe began the 2022 season starting off slow, ending the month of April batting .177 with three home runs and eight RBI.
+On May 16, Lowe was placed on the 10-day injured list due to lower-back issues.
 On July 5, Lowe was transferred to the 60-day IL.
 On July 16, Lowe was activated off of the 60-day IL.
-Lowe ended the month of July hitting .340 with 3 Home Runs and 7 RBI.

-On August 31, Lowe was placed on the 10-day IL with right triceps contusion.
+Lowe ended the month of July hitting .340 with three home runs and seven RBI.
+On August 31, Lowe was placed on the 10-day IL with a right triceps contusion.
 He was activated September 7.
-On September 13, Lowe was again placed on the 10-day IL with lower back discomfort.

-Lowe finished 2022 playing in only 65 games and hitting 8 home runs.
+On September 13, Lowe was again placed on the 10-day IL with lower-back discomfort.
+Lowe finished the season playing in only 65 games and hitting eight home runs.